Impact

 Risk and Exploitability

 The CVSS score of 9.2 classifies this flaw as critical.
-While EPSS data is unavailable, the high score indicates that exploitation is likely if the remote host can be configured for attachment staging.
+The EPSS score of 2% indicates a moderate probability of exploitation, corroborating the high score and suggesting that attacks are likely if the remote host can be configured for attachment staging.
 The vulnerability is not listed in the CISA KEV catalog but its nature and score warrant immediate attention.
 Attackers with ability to influence the attachment staging configuration can trigger the injection, resulting in arbitrary command execution.

 OpenCVE Enrichment